christophpickl/urclubs/doc/ROADMAP.md

+* addresses should be ignorable/removable
 * UI: on change, then table row order changes? by default, if rows are equal, should order by name
-* change table vertical borders color
-* rating as rendered star icons
-* addresses should be ignorable
 * Caused by: java.net.URISyntaxException: Illegal character in path at index 25: http://www.lenokyoga.com/
 * new category: Sport (tennis, etc)
 * how to get older events from myclubs api?